berylliumsec/orionOps/README.md

 Zap generates a report file in JSON format.
 These files can be further processed by other applications.

-Nmap results are stored in regular txt file
+Nmap results are stored in a regular txt file